Are you looking for a great combination air & magnetic rowing machine?

 The monorail is aluminum to ensure a smooth gliding rowing stroke that is also quiet.

-A strong commercial-grade strap is also used to connect the handle to the flywheel, which ensure a quieter rowing experience.
-The strap showed no signs or wearing or fraying over time.
+A strong commercial-grade strap is also used to connect the handle to the flywheel, which ensures a quieter rowing experience.
+The strap showed no signs of wearing or fraying over time.

-As you can see from the above photo, there are 3-points of ground contact for the Spirit Fitness Rower, which ensure a stable machine that doesn’t move during a vigorous workout!
+As you can see from the above photo, there are 3 points of ground contact for the Spirit Fitness Rower, which ensures a stable machine that doesn’t move during a vigorous workout!

 The rower also comes with 4 stabilizers on the front and back supports to ensure the rowing machine is always level.
 This is great for people who want to put the CRW800 in the basement or garage.